 - Communication difficulties in older adults have been associated with caregivers reducing their hours in paid employment.

-- Families of children with intellectual disability fare worse than other families when compared on a variety of economic measures.
+- Families of children with intellectual disabilities fare worse than other families when compared on a variety of economic measures.

-- The links between communication disability, poverty and high levels of unemployment are significant and intergenerational.
+- The links between communication disabilities, poverty and high levels of unemployment are significant and intergenerational.